essdot/js-lessons/functions.md

 ## Arguments

 Functions can accept any number of arguments, and be called with any number of arguments.
-It is not an error to call a function with a different number of arguments than it is declared with.
+It is not an error to call a function with a different number of arguments than the function declares.
 The unsupplied arguments will have a value of `undefined`.

 ```
 function log3(first, second, third) {